Introduction to Optical Communication Systems

 • 1990s: Single-mode optical communication systems entered widespread use, achieving transmission distances of over 100 km with speeds surpassing 2.4 Gbps.
 This era also witnessed the commercialization of Erbium-Doped Fiber Amplifiers (EDFA), enabling long-distance high-speed data transmission.

-The Era of High-Speed Networks and Innovations (2000s and Beyond)
+The Era of High-Speed Networks and Innovations (2000s – Present)

 • 2000s: Dense Wavelength Division Multiplexing (DWDM) technologies emerged, significantly increasing system capacity.
 Experimental systems achieved speeds of 40 Gbps, pushing the boundaries of optical communication.